Sunscreen and Your Morning Routine

 Should sunscreen come before or after other products?

-So long as the sunscreen is at least SPF 30, water-resistant, broad-spectrum and applied about 15 minutes before going outside, it doesn’t matter in what order you apply your skincare products.
+So long as the sunscreen is at least SPF 30, water-resistant and broad-spectrum, it doesn’t matter in what order you apply your skin care products.
 Some people find it’s easiest to work with bare skin — before makeup or moisturizer have been added.
 Find what works best for your routine.

 If you have concerns about layering specific products, speak with your dermatologist.